-- Preserving, protecting, and renewing our beautiful natural environment - Development that respects and enriches our environment - Securing a sustainable water cycle management system that enhances our ecosystems - enhances our ecosystems .
-Are there any other areas our community should focus on to achieve this goal?
+- Preserving, protecting, and renewing our beautiful natural environment - .
+Development that respects and enriches our environment - 3.
+Securing a sustainable water cycle management system that enhances our ecosystems 4.
+Are there any other areas our community should focus on to - Are there any other areas our community should focus on to achieve this goal?